semusings/spring-boot-docker-containerization/README.md

 There are four ways to containerize spring boot application.
 Let's take a look one by one.

-### 1. Running fat jar in docker
+### Using fat jar

-To create a docker image of spring boot application with a fat jar `Dockerfile`.
+Dockerfile to create a docker image of spring boot application with a fat jar.

 ```dockerfile
 FROM amd64/openjdk:14-alpine